alan-turing-institute/REG-handbook/content/docs/working_at_the_turing/expenses.md

 # Expenses

 Out-of-pocket expenses should be reclaimed using Certify.
-You should submit an expense claim on Certify for expenses incurred within a given month as soon as possible, and no later than 60 days after the expense is incurred (except for visa costs, which can be claimed up to a year after starting employment)
+You should submit an expense claim on Certify for expenses incurred within a given month as soon as possible, and no later than 60 days after the expense is incurred (except for visa costs, which can be claimed up to a year after starting employment).

 In the first instance, look at the information provided by the Finance team about how to use Certify on Mathison: